openshift/hive/docs/v1-proposed-api.md

 Concerns:

   * Must be very careful nothing can possibly be listening when we do the migration, particularly when deleting the old CRs, which would trigger a cluster deprovision.
 However if finalizers are removed and controllers are scaled down, this should not be possible.
+  * We will want to ensure callers are migrating off v1alpha1 in a timely manner to limit maintenance overhead of the aggregated api.